- How long is your program?

 No. This is a non-credit program and tuition is the same for in-state and out-of-state students.

-This program is using the on-line centralized application, DICAS.
+This program is using the online centralized application, DICAS.
 E-mail: DICASinfo@DICAS.org.
-The on-line application must be completed for our program by 11:59 Central Time on February 15, 2021 The fee to use DICAS is $55 for the first application submitted and $20 for each additional application.
+The online application must be completed for our program by 11:59 Central Time on February 15, 2021 The fee to use DICAS is $50 for the first application submitted and $25 for each additional application.

 As required by DICAS -- two faculty members and one employer.
 These forms are submitted on-line via DICAS system.
 If you are a returning student who has worked for several years, you are welcome to use two employer (work or volunteer) references along with one faculty reference.
 You should pick references who know you and your abilities well.